OscarGarciaF/ChessCoach/replit.md

 - Tier classification system (extreme, high, moderate, low) based on probability thresholds

 ### Deployment Strategy
-The architecture supports static deployment with CDN caching:
+Fully static deployment optimized for performance:
+- Single `vite build` command generates all static assets
+- No server or database dependencies
+- Can be deployed to any static hosting service
+- Optimal caching and CDN distribution
-- Client builds to static assets for CDN distribution
+- Perfect for GitHub Pages, Netlify, Vercel, or any CDN
-- Server compiles to single JavaScript bundle for serverless deployment
-- Environment-based configuration for development vs production